steamcannon/steamcannon.org/news/2010-10-29-securing-the-steamcannon-agent.md

 running in different cloud provider accounts than the SteamCannon instance, this agent has to be exposed to the internet at large.

-We had three three security issues with the SteamCannon <--> agent communication that we needed to solve:
+We had three security issues with the SteamCannon <--> agent communication that we needed to solve:

 1. All communication between SteamCannon and the agent needs to be encrypted.
-2. SteamCannon needs to know that the agent is talking to is one that it actually launched.
+2. SteamCannon needs to know that the agent it is talking to is one that it actually launched.
 3. The agent needs to know that the SteamCannon that is issuing it commands is the one that launched it.